morgandival/morgandival/README.md

 * With Deloitte, I assisted in the redevelopment of the National Disability Insurance Agency client and service provider portals by building Salesforce Lightning Web Components with a major focus on accessibility and usability to support over 500,000 Australians with disability.
 * At Finder, streamlined the publishing team’s workflow by developing productivity tools which reduced time spent on compliance tasks by 90% and shrank the incidence of financial penalty for product noncompliance.

-## What technologies am I proficient in?
+## What technologies am I skilled in?

 ### Frontend
 * HTML